-In recognition of the effects that childbirth, adoption, illness, and caring for incapacitated dependents (such as children, ill or injured partners, or aging parents) have on the time and energy that graduate students have to devote to their educational programs, the University allows students to apply for a leave of absence up to two semesters in length.
-During a leave of absence a student is not required to make academic progress toward the completion of their degree.
-The time taken on an approved leave of absence is not included in the time limitations for degree completion and advancement to candidacy.
+In recognition of the effects that childbirth, adoption, illness, and caring for incapacitated dependents (such as children, ill or injured partners, or aging parents) have on the time and energy that graduate students can devote to their educational programs, the University allows students to apply for a leave of absence up to two semesters in length.
+During a leave of absence, a student is not required to make academic progress toward the completion of their degree.
+The time taken on an approved leave of absence is not included in the total time-to-completion for a degree and advancement to candidacy.